calaldees/teachingWorkshops/schoolOfComputing/programming_frameworks_and_languages/ideas.md

       1. Writeup justification
       2. OpenAPI + Tests + Containers
     2. What level 6 means
-    3. How do you alayise a framework (explicit)
+    3. How do you analyse a framework (explicit)
     4. Languages
     5. Frameworks
     6. Tests